7 Best Email Tools for Startup Founders (2026)

 Start with one tool for transactional email (Resend, Postmark).
 Add marketing automation (Sequenzy, Loops) when you have enough users to justify it.
 Don't pay for features you won't use for 6 months.

 My recommendation for most SaaS founders: Option A or C. Either start with a unified platform (Sequenzy, Brevo) or start with transactional only (Resend) and add marketing when you need it.
 Don't over-engineer your email stack before product-market fit.
+For more detail on this decision, see our guide on choosing an email platform for SaaS.

 Email Priorities by Stage